Urban and Community Forestry (UCF) Program - American Cities Climate Challenge

 Helpful Tips

 Applicants should consider multi-year projects and other sources of funds, which may include other Federal cooperative conservation sources.
 While other Federal dollars or technical support may contribute to the project, they may not be used to match these Federal grant program dollars.
+USDA will fund projects for a preiod of 5 years.
 Each year, grant categories vary.
 All grant categories align with one or more of the goals in the National Ten Year Urban and Community Forestry Action Plan (2016-2026).
 See this resource here: https://urbanforestplan.org/wp-content/uploads/2015/11/FinalActionPlan_Complete_11_17_15.pdf

 Other Notes